-Approximately 30% of the entities who received an invitation to participate in the flood planning process via the Region 3 Data Collection Survey Tool and Interactive web map provided at least some measure of response at varying levels of detail.
-The tables that follow summarize the entities' responses to questions about their existing regulatory environment, as well as any measures they may have in place to increase resilience.
+Approximately 30 percent of the entities who received an invitation to participate in the flood planning process via the Trinity RFPG data collection survey tool and interactive web map provided at least some measure of response at varying levels of detail.
+The tables that follow summarize the entities' responses to questions about their existing regulatory environment, as well as measures they may have in place to increase resilience.
 The information in these tables is strictly based on responses to the data collection survey.

-Table 1.8 summarizes the number of survey participants who answered that they have a particular regulatory or planning measure in place.
-These plans and regulations were divided into 4 categories: Drainage Criteria Manual/Design Manual, Land use regulations, Ordinances (Floodplain, Drainage, Stormwater, etc.), Unified Development Code (UDC) and/or Zoning Ordinance with map.
-From the four types of regulations and plans; the largest number of respondents indicated that they had an active floodplain, drainage, and/or stormwater ordinance.
+Table 1.7 summarizes the number of survey participants who answered that they have a particular regulatory or planning measure in place.
+These plans and regulations were divided into four categories: drainage criteria manual/design manual, land use regulations, ordinances (floodplain, drainage, stormwater, etc.), Unified Development Code (UDC), and/or zoning ordinance with map.
+From the four types of regulations and plans, the largest number of respondents indicated that they had an active floodplain, drainage, and/or stormwater ordinance.